In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 - Ensuring that sensitive credit card details are collected and transmitted securely.

-- Secure data storage, which includes encryption, continuous monitoring and testing the security of access to the card data.
+- Secure data storage includes encryption, continuous monitoring, and testing of the security of access to the card data.

-- Authorizing the annual security controls can require forms, questionnaires, external scanning services and third-party audits.
+- Annual security control authorization can require forms, questionnaires, external scanning services, and third-party audits.

-Stripe has been audited by a PCI-certifies auditor and is certified PCI Service provider level 1.
+Stripe has been audited by a PCI-certified auditor and is certified PCI Service Provider level 1.
 This is the highest level of certification that any business can achieve in the payment industry.

 Guide to the Stripe app and integration options

-When using Stripe, you can also include other aps and services, including some of which you may already use.
+You can also include other apps and services, some of which you may already use when using Stripe.

-You can also integrate with online stores and POS platforms because of the existing relationship Stripe has with them.
+You can also integrate with online stores and POS platforms because of Stripe’s existing relationship.

-Plug into an open-source or self-hosted platform like WordPress and Magento, and work with the developer resources to help integrate Stripe’s APIs.
+Connect to an open-source or self-hosted platform like WordPress or Magento and work with the developer resources to integrate Stripe’s APIs.

 A brief Stripe integration tutorial

-The advantage of using Stripe is that it offers a lot of third-party integration options.
+The advantage of using Stripe is that it offers many third-party integration options.

 However, you need to be a developer or hire a developer to create a custom Stripe integration.
-In this tutorial, the Stripe integration covers the basics of the things that you are supposed to do, to integrate Stripe with other tools.
+In this tutorial, the Stripe integration covers the basics of what you are supposed to do to integrate Stripe with other tools.

-However, suppose you need more comprehensive integration tutorial.
-In that case, the Stripe website has a lot of helpful information and checklists that can be a good point of reference for you as you go through the integration process.
+However, if you need a more comprehensive integration tutorial, In that case, the Stripe website has a lot of helpful information and checklists that can be a good reference point as you go through the integration process.

-You can practice some of the following tasks at the same time, to assist you in getting set and running faster with your Stripe integrations.
+You can practice some of the following tasks simultaneously to get set and run faster with your Stripe integrations.

 Creating your Stripe account is the first phase of integration.
 On the team page, you will see a + New user button.
-Click on that button so that your organization can have access to the Dashboard.
+Click on that button to give your organization access to the Dashboard.

-This is because your finance, engineering, customer service and the product team will likely need access.
-When you give your organization access to the Dashboard, you’ll also set up your CVC and AVS checks and set the default description that appears on customer’s billing statements.
+Your finance, engineering, customer service, and product team will likely need access.
+When you give your organization access to the Dashboard, you’ll also set up your CVC and AVS checks and the default description on customer’s billing statements.

 This is the second phase of integrating your Stripe after you have set up your account.